ParagonSoftworks/PopcornKernel/README.md

 Supported and Tested Virtualization Software so far: QEMU/QtEmu/UTM (anything that runs on QEMU), VirtualBox and VMware.

-Supported and Tested Machines: Toshiba Chromebook 2 using MrChromebox SeaBIOS.
+Supported and Tested Machines: Toshiba Chromebook 2 using MrChromebox SeaBIOS and Acer Aspire One DXXX Models.

 Unsupported Machines: All EFI Mac Machines and All Apple Silicon Machines.